-43. 60% of smartphone users admit that they find new products and companies through smartphone web searches.
+43. 51% of smartphone users admit that they find new products and companies through smartphone web searches. (source)

-44. These days, half of B2B search engine research is done on smartphones, a number that’s expected to be 70% by the end of 2020.
+44. These days, half of B2B search engine research is done on smartphones. (source)

 Those last three SEO statistics should be convincing enough to indicate that just because Internet usage is going mobile, SEO isn’t any less important.